-Along with being an important trade in so many industries, welding also happens to be one of the more hazardous trades.
-Thousands of welders and other tradesmen are injured every year and many of the accidents can be quite serious.
+Welding also happens to be one of the more hazardous trades.
+Thousands of welders and other tradesmen are injured every year, and many of the accidents can be quite serious.

 Working with a Brooklyn welding accident attorney can help to ensure fair compensation for your claim.
 A welding accident law firm will have a better understanding of the types of injuries that can occur and the complex legal issues associated with these claims.

-At Shulman & Hill, our attorneys have experience helping welders recover the compensation they likely deserve after an accident.
-With our team by your side, you can rest assured that you will have a relentless advocate that is ready to push for maximum compensation for your claim.
+At Shulman & Hill, our attorneys have experience helping welders recover fair compensation after an accident.
+With our team by your side, you can rest assured that you will have a relentless advocate that is ready to push for maximum compensation for your losses.

 Risk is always present for welders.
-Even with all of the proper protective equipment and precautions, accidents and injuries can happen.
+Even with all of the proper protective equipment and precautions in place, accidents and injuries can happen.
 As a welding accident law firm in Brooklyn, the lawyers from Shulman & Hill have represented welders with many different types of injuries.

 The following are some of the more common welding injuries:

 Eye injuries are very common among welders.
-This is due to bright light exposure.
+This is due to bright, ultraviolet light exposure.
 With intense bright light, there is the potential for damaging the cornea and retina.
-This exposure can cause immediate flash injuries and it can also contribute to issues with cataracts and other vision disorders.
+This exposure can cause immediate flash injuries and it can also contribute to cataract issues, eye cancer, and other vision disorders.

 Welding gives off hazardous fumes that can be damaging if the individual breathes them in.
-It can increase the risk of respiratory diseases and some welding fumes can increase the risk for neurological disorders and several forms of cancer.
+It can increase the risk of respiratory diseases, neurological disorders, and several forms of cancer.

 Burns are a common occupational hazard for welders.
-The intense UV light created by the process can burn the skin and contribute to risks for skin cancer.
-There is also the potential for contact burns and fires associated with welding.
+The intense UV light created by the welding process can burn the skin and contribute to risks for skin cancer.
+There is also the potential for contact burns.

 Causes of Brooklyn Welding Injuries

 Safety has to be the highest priority in any workplace that has welders.
-It is a job with some inherent risks, so project managers, employers, and workers all need to adhere to strict safety standards.
+It is a job with some inherent risks, so contractors, property owners, project managers, and workers all need to adhere to strict safety standards.
 When these standards are ignored or overlooked, people can get hurt.

-Even with all of the safety standards, welding injuries are still common.
-Regardless of the industry, it is up to employers to make sure safety standards are met and that hazards are mitigated.
-Unfortunately, some managers and employers fail in this regard.
-It is not unheard of for project managers to cut corners in order to save money or get a project done on time.
+Even with all of the safety standards in place, welding injuries are still common.
+Unfortunately, some property owners and contractors fail in this regard.
+It is not unheard of for them to cut corners in order to save money or get a project done on time.

-Welders should be provided with the proper protective equipment.
+Welders should be provided with the proper protective equipment, including shields, goggles, and gloves.
 If the right safety equipment is unavailable, it can expose welders to the potential for injury.
-This is often due to employers not wanting to buy the correct equipment or trying to save money by using equipment that does not provide enough protection.
+Sometimes a property owner or contractor tries to save money by not buying the correct equipment, leaving welders vulnerable to injuries.